gibz104/eth-historical-transactions/README.md

 # eth-historical-transactions
-Script that downloads all transactions from mined Ethereum blocks and saves them to a database file.
+Web3 script that downloads all transactions from mined ethereum blocks and saves them to as SQLlite database file.
+Must provide a strating block, ending block, and increment amount.

+Example:<br/>
+**python3 web3_get_historical_tx.py -s 12000000 -e 1200100 -i 10**